APCA

 - Incorporates Spatial Frequency & Stimulus Size directly in predictions.

-- Spectral weighting of luminance based on sRGB coefficients.
+- Spectral weighting of luminance based on sRGB coefficients as default.

 - Separate weighting for normal and reverse polarity (dark text on light background vs light text on dark, aka dark mode.)